tiffanyfrance/data-structures/week9/README.md

 This allowed us to see the data in the table as well as how many rows had been written.
 We ran this to ensure that the number continued to increase.

-This was great in the terminal, however, I continued to prefer to use <b>pgAdmin</b> to look at the results.
+This was great in the terminal, however, I continue to prefer to use <b>pgAdmin</b> to look at the results.